STOIE/recipes/recipes/krispy_kreme_doughnuts/README.md

 * 2 teaspoons vanilla extract

 ### Method

-1. Combine 2 to 3 cups of powdered sugar, 1/4 cup of milk, 1/4 cup of corn syrup, and 2 teaspoons of vanilla extract in a bowl.
-Mix well, and coat each doughnut with the glaze (it's best to coat them right after being fried).
+1. Combine all the ingredients in a medium sized bowl, mixing well.
+1. Coat each doughnut with the glaze (immediately after frying).
-1. Set them on a cooling rack to dry for two to three minutes.
+1. Return each doughnut to a rack to dry for 2-3 minutes.